lgbongiolo/Convolutional-Neural-Network-Chart-Pattern-Recognition/README.md

 ### Version - V1.0 Beta

 ### Goals:
-- Build a chart pattern image recognition and evaluate if chart patterns are usefull to predict future prices in the market
+- Build a chart pattern image recognition model and evaluate if chart patterns are usefull to predict future prices in the market

 ### Version Updates
 - Importing pickle data